1.1 Who should read this practice note?

 You will have to demonstrate to the SRA that you have a policy of insurance in place as part of the practising certificate renewal process.
 You must hold cover at all times while practising.

 New firms may obtain PII at any time throughout the year, before commencing to practise.
-Firms should not assume that PII will be easy to obtain and should plan ahead of the deadline.
+Firms should not assume that PII will be easy to obtain and should plan ahead.

 For more information about setting up a practice, read the Law Society's practice note.